webix-hub/gitbook-spreadsheet-guide/edit_cells.md

 ![Selecting Cells for Filtering](img/select_for_filtering.png)

+2) Choose one of the following options:

-2) Click the **Create filter** button to add a filter into the top cell of the selected range.
+- Click the **Create filter** button in the **Edit** section to add a filter into the top cell of the selected range.

 ![Create Filter Button](img/create_filter_button.png)

-Or right-click the selected range and select the *Create filter* option in the context menu.
+- Right-click the selected range and select the *Create filter* option in the context menu.

+![Create Filter Option](img/create_filter_option.png)

 A filter with options (cells' values from the range) will appear in the top cell of the selected range.

-![Create Filter Option](img/create_filter_option.png)

 3) Click on any filter option to filter data in the grid.